Abortion in Sweden: Debate

 Sweden has one of the most liberal abortion laws in the world.
-The topic itself does not have much controversy among the society and majority of Swedish population supports the law and policies around it.

-A 2024 report by Pew Research Center revealed that 95% of Swedish adults believed that abortion should be legal in all or most cases.
+Abortion is not a highly controversial issue in Swedish society, and a majority of the population supports the country's abortion laws and related policies.
+A 2024 report by the Pew Research Center found that 95% of Swedish adults believed abortion should be legal in all or most cases.

-However, there are political debates surrounding the cut-off period for abortion as well as other abortion rights.
-Right-wing conservative parties like the Christian Democrats and Swedish Democrats have earlier promoted a stricter ban on late abortions, but do no longer do so.
-The Swedish Association for Sexuality Education has responded by stating that a lot of political arguments stem from misinformation and lack of knowledge.
+Political debate has nevertheless occurred over issues such as the time limit for abortion and other aspects of abortion rights.
+Parties including the Christian Democrats and the Swedish Democrats have previously advocated stricter limits on late abortions, although they no longer do so.
+The Swedish Association for Sexuality Education has argued that many political claims about late abortions are based on misinformation and a lack of knowledge.

 Abortion rights

 Organizations

-RFSU stands for abortion rights to all women, it is one of their main worldwide priority areas.
-They believe that in an equal and sustainable society individuals have a right over their own body, sexuality and reproduction.
+The RFSU supports abortion rights and identifies access to safe and legal abortion as one of its main international priority areas.
+The organization states that, in an equal and sustainable society, individuals should have the right to make decisions about their own bodies, sexuality, and reproduction.

 Anti-abortion

 Organizations

-Människorätt för ofödda (MRO, Human rights for the unborn) is a politically and religiously independent organization.
-They aim to promote right to life for those unborn by non-violent protests, showing pictures of fetuses, and supporting pregnant women.
+Människorätt för ofödda (MRO, Human Rights for the Unborn) is a politically and religiously independent organization.
+It seeks to promote the right to life of unborn fetuses through non-violent protests, the display of fetal images, and support for pregnant women.

-Ja till livet (Yes to life) is a non-profit organization which aims to influence the debate on human dignity within abortion, fetal diagnoses and elderly care.
-Their goal is to limit the abortions by showing that fetuses have a human value.
+Ja till livet (Yes to Life) is a non-profit organization that seeks to influence public debate on human dignity in relation to abortion, prenatal diagnosis, and elderly care.
+The organization aims to reduce the number of abortions by arguing that fetuses have human value.

-Some religious organizations have anti-abortion stand too.
-The Catholic Church believes that human life is created at the point of conception, thus abortion should not be permitted unless both mother and the child are in danger.
-A Catholic movement, Respekt (Respect), aims to promote human life from conception to death, meaning that, among other positions, they stand against abortions and euthanasia.
+Some religious organizations also oppose abortion.
+The Catholic Church teaches that human life begins at conception and that abortion should not be permitted unless both the mother and the child are in danger.
+The Catholic movement Respekt (Respect) states that it works to promote human life from conception to death, and opposes abortion and euthanasia, among other practices.

 Ellinor Grimmark

-In 2014, a controversial lawsuit was launched by midwife Ellinor Grimmark against the health authorities in Jönköping region because they refused to provide her with a job as she would not carry out abortions or prescribe contraceptives due to her religious beliefs.
-The case had financial support from a well-known Christian anti-abortion organisation in the US, Alliance Defending Freedom, which has interests in limiting abortion access in Europe.
-Grimmark's case was tried by the discrimination ombudsman as well as a district court in Sweden, both of which ruled against her.
-The same decision was reached in the Swedish Labor court after which Grimmark decided to proceed to the European Court of Human Rights.
-In 2020, she lost her case against Swedish state, and in October 2021, the case was permanently closed when her motion for appeal was denied.
+In 2014, midwife Ellinor Grimmark filed a lawsuit against the health authorities in Jönköping County after she was denied employment because she refused, on religious grounds, to perform abortions or prescribe contraceptives.
+The case received financial support from Alliance Defending Freedom, a US-based Christian legal advocacy organisation that opposes abortion and has sought to restrict abortion access in Europe.

+Grimmark's case was reviewed by the Swedish Discrimination Ombudsman and later heard by a district court, both of which ruled against her.
+The Swedish Labour Court also ruled against her, after which Grimmark took the case to the European Court of Human Rights.
+In 2020, she lost her case against the Swedish state, and in October 2021 the case was permanently closed when her request for reconsideration was denied.